Willington railway station (Bedfordshire): History

 Willington station only opened in 1903, some forty years after the Varsity Line had first opened, as a result of pressure by local villagers on the London and North Western Railway (LNWR).
 Prior to the station's opening, there had been a siding on the site from September 1896 to handle local vegetable traffic, together with a weighing machine.
-The station opened at a time when the railway company was looking to increase revenues on the line and was followed by the opening of five halts in 1905 at Wootton Broadmead, Kempston Hardwick, Kempston, Apsley Guise, Bow Brickhill and Husborne Crawley.
+The station opened at a time when the railway company was looking to increase revenues on the line and was followed by the opening of five halts in 1905 at Wootton Broadmead, Kempston Hardwick, Kempston, Aspley Guise, Bow Brickhill and Husborne Crawley.

 The initial station was a very basic single platform structure with wooden weatherboarded outbuildings typical of the LNWR's construction techniques.
 A second timber platform was added in August 1912 when an unusually long passing loop was laid through the station.
 A short 16-lever type 5 LNWR signal box was sited on the down platform adjacent to a wooden passenger shelter.
 At first, trains did not stop at the station unless passengers wishing to join had announced their intention to station staff who would stop the train by signal; passengers wishing to alight had to give notice at the preceding station.
 The long passing loop was made yet longer on 3 August 1916 to facilitate the increased wartime traffic on the line.

 Dwindling goods traffic coupled with the fact that the station served a relatively rural community - there were 204 residents in 1901, rising to 475 in 1961 - plus its slightly inconvenient siting to the north of Willington village, left the station susceptible to competition from the motor car.
 The station eventually closed together with the Bedford & Cambridge-built section of the Varsity Line in 1968.